lore-conti/lore-conti.github.io/README.md

 * [GitHub](https://github.com/lore-conti)

-I am a technology executive passionate about building successful organizations and helping teams and people achieve their goals, leveraging my solid business acumen, technical expertise, and leadership skills to create global organizations, teams, solutions, and businesses in the fields of Information Technology, Engineering, and R&D Services.
+I am a technology executive passionate about building successful organizations and helping teams and people achieve their goals.
+I leverage my solid business acumen, technical expertise, and leadership skills to create global organizations, teams, solutions, and businesses in the fields of Information Technology, Engineering, and R&D Services.

 With extensive knowledge and experience across various domains, industries, and delivery models, I connect customers, business solutions, and engineering to translate strategies into execution and transform needs into consistent architectures and profitable technical solutions.